Rev0212/Rev0212/README.md

 ---

-# 👋 Hello, I'm Reavanth!
+# 👋 Hello, I'm Revanth!

 Welcome to my GitHub profile!
 I'm a **CSE student at SRM University, Chennai**, studying at the IOS center.
 I love working on **web development, machine learning, and mobile app development** and am passionate about creating innovative solutions that make an impact.